virtual-labs/exp-pass-band-implementation-iitd/experiment/aim.md

-### The aim is to evaluate the BER performance and diversity gain of the Alamouti scheme using BPSK at both baseband and passband levels under various channel conditions, highlighting its effectiveness in combating multipath fading and noise.
+### To design, implement, and evaluate the generation and detection techniques for Passband Amplitude Shift Keying (ASK), Frequency Shift Keying (FSK), and Binary Phase Shift Keying (BPSK) modulation schemes